|

 Yup, this Smoke Chief Cold Smoke Generator jumped right in my cart.
 And then what happened?
 A second one for my mom for Mother’s Day also jumped in.
 (Yes, I earned bonus good son points this year) Now I sit here and wonder how I smoked or grilled without it!
 Let me preface this by saying I AM NO PROFESSIONAL, I am a homegrown, self-taught, Google-searching, and recipe-modifying guy!

 Now I have been dying to try cold smoking for years!!
-While I love my smoker, if you trying to smoke cheese in a hot smoker, it doesn’t always turn out perfect.
-Also, it can be hard to slow-cook meat with heat with a regular smoker.
-If you can’t find this in a store near you, have no fear; Amazon will save the day!
-Plus, when you order with Amazon Prime, the UPS man is at your door, making all your smoking dreams come true!
-(Don’t have Prime??
-You NEED for easy online shopping!!)
+While I love my smoker, if you’re trying to smoke cheese in a hot smoker, it doesn’t always turn out perfect.
+Also, it can be hard to slow-cook meat with a regular smoker.
+This burns BBQ pellets, which were different from my first electric smoker that burns wood chips or smoker pucks

-What Can You Cold Smoke With Smoke Chief:
+What Can You Cold Smoke With Smokehouse Smoke Chief:

 What To use with Cold Smoker Generator

 Seasoning– The night before smoking or a couple of hours before seasoning your meat, rub it down if needed.
-Now I choose not to season my cheese, but I dry rub or brine my meat and allow it to chill before smoking.
-Overnight rubs and brines work best, allowing the meat to absorb the flavor more.
+Now I choose not to season my cheese, but I dry-rub or brine my meat and let it chill before smoking.
+Overnight rubs and brines work best, allowing the meat to absorb more flavor.
 Be sure to check out the list of -> Best Grilling Seasonings.

 Get Your Food Ready– Allow your item to set out at room temperature a bit to warm up and rest at room temperature.
-This allows it to take the seasoning and the smoke flavoring better.
+This allows it to absorb the seasoning and smoke flavor better.

 How to use your cold smoker